refgenie/refgenie/docs/build.md

 Each asset requires some input.
 For many of the built-in recipes, this is just a FASTA file.
 Below, we go through the assets you can build and how to build them.

-## Examples for assets you can build
+## Examples for top-level assets you can build

 ### fasta